 - There's Otacon as well.
 Aside from unwittingly designing a nuclear weapon, he ended being seduced by his stepmother and when his father found out, he committed suicide by drowning- nearly taking his step-sister as well.
 That resulted in a falling out between the two, and when he meets her again, she's dying from blood loss.
 Aside from that, the only person he really trusts, Solid Snake, is aging rapidly and doesn't much time with him.

-- Final Fantasy VII: Before the game even starts, Cloud Strife has already: (1) endured a lonely, alienated childhood; (2) been wrongfully held responsible for putting his childhood crush, the mayor's daughter in a coma by the mayor and everyone in the town (3) been told he's not good enough to become a SOLDIER and gets stuck as a humble grunt trooper; (4) watched his hero Sephiroth destroy his hometown, kill his mother and nearly murder both his childhood crush Tifa and his good friend Zack; (5) suffered over four years of sadistic experimentation from a Mad Scientist which reduces him to a catatonic vegetable; and finally (6) helplessly watched Zack die in a gutwrenching heroic last stand to protect him.
-All this results in Cloud suffering his first Heroic BSOD, a very understandable case of Trauma Induced Amnesia, and identity confusion.
+- Final Fantasy VII: Before the game even starts, Cloud Strife has already: (1) endured a lonely, alienated childhood; (2) been wrongfully held responsible for putting his childhood crush, the mayor's daughter, in a coma by the mayor and everyone in the town (3) been told he's not good enough to become a SOLDIER and gets stuck as a humble grunt trooper; (4) watched his hero Sephiroth destroy his hometown, kill his mother and nearly murder both his childhood crush Tifa and his good friend Zack; (5) suffered over four years of sadistic experimentation by a Mad Scientist which reduces him to a catatonic vegetable; and finally (6) helplessly watched Zack die in a gutwrenching heroic last stand to protect him.
+All this results in Cloud suffering his first Heroic BSOD, a very understandable case of Trauma-Induced Amnesia, and identity confusion.

-- Advent Children throws him back into massive depression and despair by making him and the orphan he's adopted suffer the painful and deadly disease Geostimga.
+- Advent Children throws him back into massive depression and despair by making him and the orphan he's adopted suffer the painful and deadly disease Geostigma.
 The disease also allows Sephiroth to constantly Troll Cloud's subconscious, thereby making Cloud obsess about the promises he'd failed to keep and the lives he failed to save.

 - Fortunately, Cloud manages to avoid further major physical or emotional trauma in the sequel Dirge of Cerberus.
 Vincent, however, is not so lucky.